ScratMan/HASmartThermostat/README.md

 ## Parameters:
 * **name** (Optional): Name of the thermostat.
 * **unique_id** (Optional): unique entity_id for the smart thermostat.
-* **heater** (Required): entity_id for heater control, should be a toggle device or a valve accepting direct input between 0% and 100%.
+* **heater** (Required): entity_id for heater control.
+If you have e.g. multiple radiators in one room, you can enter all of them in a list, and the thermostat will apply the output value to each of them.
+Should be a toggle device or a valve accepting direct input between 0% and 100%.
 If a valve is used, pwm parameter should be set to 0.
 Becomes air conditioning switch when ac_mode is set to true.
-* **cooler** (Optional): entity_id for cooling control, should be a toggle device or a valve accepting direct input between 0% and 100%.
+* **cooler** (Optional): entity_id for cooling control.
+Can be a single entity or a list of entities.
+Should be a toggle device or a valve accepting direct input between 0% and 100%.
 If a valve is used, pwm parameter should be set to 0.
 Becomes air conditioning switch when ac_mode is set to true.
 * **invert_heater** (Optional): if set to true, inverts the polarity of heater switch (switch is on while idle and off while active).
 Must be a boolean (defaults to false).